microsoft/nni/docs/en_US/BuiltinTuner.md

 **Requirement of classArg**

 * **optimize_mode** (*'maximize' or 'minimize', optional, default = 'maximize'*) - If 'maximize', the tuner will target to maximize metrics.
 If 'minimize', the tuner will target to minimize metrics.
-* **utility** (*'ei', 'ucb' or 'poi', optional, default = 'ei'*) - The kind of utility function. 'ei', 'ucb' and 'poi' corresponds to 'Expected Improvement', 'Upper Confidence Bound' and 'Probability of Improvement' respectively.
+* **utility** (*'ei', 'ucb' or 'poi', optional, default = 'ei'*) - The kind of utility function(acquisition function). 'ei', 'ucb' and 'poi' corresponds to 'Expected Improvement', 'Upper Confidence Bound' and 'Probability of Improvement' respectively.
 * **kappa** (*float, optional, default = 5*) - Used by utility function 'ucb'.
 The bigger `kappa` is, the more the tuner will be exploratory.
 * **xi** (*float, optional, default = 0*) - Used by utility function 'ei' and 'poi'.
 The bigger `xi` is, the more the tuner will be exploratory.
 * **nu** (*float, optional, default = 2.5*) - Used to specify Matern kernel.
 The smaller nu, the less smooth the approximated function is.